 The GCTF Co-Chairs provide overall strategic direction and management of the Forum’s activities.
 They serve a term of two (2) years, which is renewable.
 The same applies to Working Group Co-Chairs.
 GCTF Co-Chair terms officially begin at the end of the last Coordinating Committee meeting held prior to the end of the last month of a Co-Chair’s two-year term.
 Any two GCTF Members from different regions may together, in a paired bid, nominate themselves as candidates.
 A GCTF Member may co-chair the Coordinating Committee and/or no more than one Working Group at the same time.
 Nominations occur no later than five months prior to the end of the earliest expiring current Co-Chair’s term.
 GCTF Members will vote on the next Co-Chairs of the Coordinating Committee during the first Coordinating Committee meeting that takes place after the end of the nomination period and before the end of the earliest expiring Co-Chair’s term.
-The pair of nominees that receives the most votes will serve as the next Co-Chairs.
-In the event there are no candidates, the incumbents are considered to have been approved for another two-year term.
+The pair of nominees that receives the most votes/is acclaimed will serve as the next Co-Chairs.

 Current GCTF Co-Chairs